Matherunner/hlinspect/README.md

 Set up WSL in Windows or use a Linux system.

-Install a relatively new version of Go.
+Install Go 1.17 or above.

-Install `gcc-mingw-w64` to get `i686-w64-mingw32-gcc` or similar.
+Install `gcc-mingw-w64` to get `i686-w64-mingw32-gcc` or similar for cross compilation.

 Install `protobuf-compiler` or similar to get `protoc`.